brainsnorkel/sourdough/README.md

 ## Introduction

-This recipe is intended to be easy to follow and as simple as possible.
-There are no pictures, but there are links to clarifying source material and videos.
+This recipe is intended to be text-only, and easy to follow.
+While there are no pictures, there are links to clarifying source material and videos.

-This recipe assumes you've made bread before, so equipment like spoons, small bowls & jars, baking paper are not always listed in the required equipment at each step.
+Assumign you've made bread before equipment like spoons, small bowls & jars, baking paper are not always listed ahead of each step.

 The wall clock times are very rough guides to give you some idea of how this could fit into your day.
-In this recipe your bake starts 10pm the night before.
-Then you're up at 8AM for a bit of mixing and folding, and you're eating warm fresh bread at 3:35PM.
+The conceit of this recipe is that your bake starts 10pm the night before.
+You awake before 8AM for a bit of mixing and folding, and you're eating warm fresh bread at 3:35PM.

-Your flour, water, temperature, oven and yeast are going to be different than those used for this recipe so you will need to adapt to your own conditions.
+Your flour, water, temperature, oven and yeast are going to be different than those used for this recipe so please adapt to your own conditions.

+Feel free to raise issues and send suggestions https://github.com/brainsnorkel/sourdough or @crgentle

 ## Main Ingredients List